kaihuchen/AutonomousBackseatDriver/README.md

     - Stay Informed: Listen to local traffic radio stations or use a GPS with live traffic updates for more accurate information on the road conditions ahead.

     In a situation with conflicting information, it's important to rely on your judgment and observations of the actual road conditions and directions from on-site traffic authorities.
 If it becomes apparent that the message is indeed an error, reporting it to highway authorities can help prevent further confusion.
+- Response from OpenAI Bard/Gemini: Based on the image you sent, here are my recommendations:

+    - Slow down and proceed with caution.
+The image shows a sign that says "Major Accident 16" and "Left Lanes Closed."
+This indicates that there is a serious accident ahead on the left lanes of the highway.
+It is important to slow down and be prepared to stop, as there may be debris or emergency vehicles in the road.
+    - Move to the right lane if possible.
+The sign also says "Use Left Lane."
+This means that it is currently safe to use the left lane, but it is likely to become congested soon as traffic backs up from the accident.
+If you can safely move to the right lane, I recommend doing so to avoid getting stuck in traffic.
+    - Be aware of your surroundings and pay attention to other drivers.
+The accident may cause some drivers to slow down or stop suddenly, so it is important to be prepared to brake if necessary.
+You should also watch out for drivers who may be trying to change lanes or who may be rubbernecking at the accident.

+    Here are some additional tips for driving safely in the vicinity of an accident:

+    - Do not stop or slow down to look at the accident.
+This can create a chain reaction of rear-end collisions.
+    - If you must slow down, do so gradually and brake smoothly.
+    - Turn on your hazard lights to let other drivers know that you are aware of the accident.
+    - Be patient and allow extra time for your trip.

 <!--